wp-statistics/wp-statistics/readme.txt

 10. Theme widget

 == Upgrade Notice ==
+= 12.5.4 =
+If you have a problem in getting visitor's IP, just go to Statistics > Settings > Visitor IP.

 = 12.5.3 =
 Please consider that after updating, you will probably see some changes in Hits.
 The reason is that we have better-recognized crawlers and robots to get more accurate statistics for you.